Marco Rubio: Personal life

 In 1998, Rubio married Jeanette Dousdebes, who also is from a Hispanic family.
 Her parents immigrated from Colombia.
 She is a former bank teller and Miami Dolphins cheerleader.
 Their wedding was held in a Catholic church, the Church of the Little Flower.
 They have four children.
+Their eldest son, Anthony, is a running back for the Florida Gators football team.
 Rubio and his family live in West Miami, Florida.
+Rubio is bilingual and fluent in Spanish, his first language.

-Rubio is a Roman Catholic and attends Mass at Church of the Little Flower in Coral Gables, Florida.
+Rubio is Catholic and attends Mass at Church of the Little Flower in Coral Gables, Florida.
 He previously attended Christ Fellowship, a Southern Baptist Church, in The Hammocks, Florida (among those mentioned earlier).

+In a speech at the 2026 Security Conference in Munich, Rubio said he was of Spanish and Italian heritage from Seville and Casale Monferrato, Kingdom of Piedmont.

+Rubio is a fan of 1990s hip-hop, including 2Pac, Public Enemy, and Eminem.
+He has referenced hip-hop lyrics in political speeches.